aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/accessebility-tagged-pdf/setting-structure-elements-properties/_index.md

 ## Setting Custom Tag Name

-In order to set a custom tag name of the elements of a Tagged PDF Document, Aspose.PDF offers **SetTag()** method for elements.
+In order to set a custom tag name of the elements of a Tagged PDF Document, Aspose.PDF offers [SetTag](https://apireference.aspose.com/pdf/net/aspose.pdf.logicalstructure/structureelement/methods/settag) method of StructureElement class for elements.
 Following code snippet shows how to set custom tag name:

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET